treiter81/HybridPACK_Inverter_OpenLoop_Arduino/README.md

 * open GUI.
 Ensure that PC is in same WIFI than Arduino.
 You can now click Connect button in GUI and start
 * Control the Inverter open loop.
 Use a 12V/25W power supply for seamless operation <br>

+# Multiple Arduinos running in same WIFI net (requires V1.1.0 or later):
+* After connect click LockComChannel.
+A special command sequence is sent to Arduino and the communicatoin will be locked to this Key.
+Only a reset will release the Key.
+* After 1st inverter is operated in locked mode the next one can be started and should be also locked.

 # Needed Toolchain SW:
 Can be used without MATLAB/Simulink => use precomiled GUI.
 This GUI includes also precompiled bin file, which can be flashed. <br>